krouspy/selfish-mining/README.md

-This repository gives the general idea of how Selfish Mining works on Ethereum.
+This repository gives the general idea of how selfish mining works on Ethereum.

 Please visit [krouspy.selfish-mining.com](https://krouspy.selfish-mining.com/) for more information.

 ### Installation